|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 Serving on citizen review panels

-Panel members listen well, work as part of a team, are sensitive to diversity, maintain confidentiality, participate in training, and serve a two-year term.
-These community volunteers, appointed by the DHS commissioner and county commissioners, participate in training in:
+Panel members carefully listen to parents and those who work in the child protection system and, work as a team, are sensitive to diversity, maintain confidentiality, and serve an initial two-year term.
+These community volunteers, appointed by the DHS commissioner and county commissioners, also participate in training regarding:

-Panel members are responsible for giving their outside perspective on the internal workings of the child protection system.
-To accomplish this, panels:
+Panel members are responsible for providing their outside perspective on the internal workings of the child protection system.
+To accomplish this, panel members:

-New panel members are encouraged to view this orientation (PDF).
-This PowerPoint presentation provides detailed information about panels and their effective functioning.
+New panel members are encouraged to view the new panel member orientation (PDF).
+This PowerPoint presentation provides detailed information about panels and how they function.

-The Minnesota Department of Human Services plans to expand Citizen Review Panels, on a voluntary basis, in counties throughout the state.
-Of special interest to county child-protection workers and community leaders, DHS has prepared Guidelines (PDF) on ways to invite citizen participation and encourage community investment in the protection of children.
+The Minnesota Department of Human Services would like to expand citizen review panels, on a voluntary basis, in counties and tribes, throughout the state.
+Of special interest to county and tribal child-protection workers and community leaders, DHS has prepared Guidelines (PDF) on ways to invite citizen participation and encourage community investment in the protection of children.

 Or to learn more, contact the DHS citizen review panels expert by e-mail at Dhs.Child.Safety-Permanency@state.mn.us or call 651-431-4660.